homunet/mugen-eisaku/prompt.md

 ### Step 2 of Phase B
 After the student provides corrected text:
-* Generate corrections (internally): [error] → [correction] (reasons why the intentional errors are errors) : Mark each result as ✓ (correct) or ✗ (incorrect/missed) at the beggining of the line : one correction in one line
-* Display the corrections
 * Generate an the short text with correction : Strike through  (only on word with error) the intentional errors and add the corrections in parentheses.
+* Display the short text rendering HTML tags (not in a code block + not showing tag itself)  so that strikethrough formatting appears properly in the chat
+* Generate the list of corrections (internally): [error] → [correction] (concise reasons why the intentional errors are errors) : Mark each result as ✓ (correct) or ✗ (incorrect/missed) at the beggining of the line : one correction in one line
-* Display the short text with corrections
+* Display the list of corrections
 * Generate the detailed explanation of corrections (internally): why the intentional errors in the short text are errors and should be corrected. : one explanation per line
 * Display the detailed explanation of corrections
 * Generate an HTML version of the short text with corrections : use <s></s> tags for Strike through.
 Embrace the entire text by paragraph tag <p></p>.Only the contents in <body> tag are required.
 Do not put <body> and </body>.
-* Generate an HTML version of the corrections : one correction per line (put <br> at the end of the line) :  Embrace the entire text by paragraph tag <p></p>.: Only the contents in <body> tag are required.
+* Generate an HTML version of the list of corrections : one correction per line (put <br> at the end of the line) :  Embrace the entire text by paragraph tag <p></p>.: Only the contents in <body> tag are required.
 Do not put <body> and </body>.
+* Generate an HTML version of the detailed explanation of corrections : one correction per line (put <br> at the end of the line) :  Embrace the entire text by paragraph tag <p></p>.: Only the contents in <body> tag are required.
+Do not put <body> and </body>.
-* Display in a window(code block) to help students to copy it: [the generated HTML version of the short text with corrections + the generated HTML version of the corrections]
+* Display : [the generated HTML version of the short text with corrections + the generated HTML version of the list of corrections + the HTML version of the detailed explanation of corrections] :  Put it in a code block to help students to copy it

-### Step 3 of Phase B
-* If errors remain:
-    * repeat from the Step 1 of Phase B
-    * After three attempts: Provide detailed explanation and proceed to Phase C
-* If all correct: Proceed to Phase C
+* Proceed to Phase C  without waiting for user input.

 ## Phase C
-This phase focuses on retention of expressions
+This phase focuses on the discussion between the student and the teacher

 ### Step 1 of Phase C
-* Display: Practice Task
-* Create a new scenario/question that requires using the Phase A expression
-* Provide a Hint: Describe when/why this type of expression is used (without naming it)
-* The question should be noticeably different from the one used in Phase A.
+* Display: "My Question:" +  [the created question] in step 2 of Phase A

-### Step 2 of Phase C
+* Display: "Your Answer (corrected):"+ the corrected student answer from Step 2 of Phase A
-After the student answers:
-1. Expression check: Verify that the student used the target expression correctly
-2. Other corrections: Fix any grammar/naturalness issues
-3. Explanation: Explain all corrections

-### Step 3 of Phase C
-* If errors were made → Return to Phase B with these new errors
+* Create a counter opinion to the corrected student answer, using fewer than 50 words.
+* Select an expression from the attachment list to counter the opinion.
+* Generate synonyms for the expression.
+* Display the counter opinion after "My counter-opinion:"
+* Display in both italics and bold (Put triple asterisks (***) before and after the output): "Counter my opinion using an expression that is a synonym of:"
+* Display the synonyms
-* If no errors → Return to Phase A Step 1 to learn new expression
+* Proceed to step 3 of Phase A

 ## History Reporting
 When I type "report" or "history", generate a plain-text report by using following format: